-Peter Fetz is hotelier in the 10th generation.
+Peter Fetz is a 10th-generation hotelier.
 We would like to give an insight into the history of our historic house.

 The story of the Hirschen dates back to the year 1755 when a catastrophic conflagration destroyed the church and 14 buildings surrounding it.

 The innkeepers were also traders and money lenders and played a correspondingly large role.
 Schwarzenberg’s most important inn has always been the Hirschen.
-The so-called «Maria-Theresien-Concession» enabled the Hirschen-host to deal with all types of goods.
+The so-called «Maria-Theresien-Concession» enabled the Hirschen-host to trade in all types of goods.
 Peter Fetz’s great-great-grandfather Josef Anton Fetz (1834–1875) also held a concession as a fur trader.
-He traveled to the world's largest fur fair to Nizhniy Novgorod, 300 km east of Moscow where he purchased beaver furs, which were necessary to make the traditional winter headgear, the «Bräma-Kappe».
+He traveled to the world's largest fur fair in Nizhniy Novgorod, 300 km east of Moscow, where he purchased beaver furs, which were necessary to make the traditional winter headgear, the «Bräma-Kappe».
 Such a journey usually took six months or more.

-One of the first Hirschen-hosts after the fire in 1755, great-great-great-great-great-grandfather Josef Anton Metzler (1753–1796), became acquainted through his relationships to art.
+One of the first Hirschen-hosts after the fire in 1755, great-great-great-great-great-grandfather Josef Anton Metzler (1753–1796) gained renown due to his relationships with the art world.

-Large farmer, grocer and manufacturer in one, Metzler also developed a production and trading company for muslin and cotton goods, with business relationships as far as Milan, Vienna, Bohemia and Hungary.
-As at the time wealthiest man of the region he also acted as asset manager of the paintress Angelika Kauffmann (1741–1806).
-Angelika Kauffmann who financially supported young, talented people learning a craft, asked in her letters whether the money was well spent.
+Large-scale farmer, grocer and manufacturer in one, Metzler also developed a production and trading company for muslin and cotton goods, with business relationships as far as Milan, Vienna, Bohemia and Hungary.
+As the wealthiest man in this region at that time, he also acted as asset manager for painter Angelika Kauffmann (1741–1806).
+Angelika Kauffmann, who financially supported young, talented people learning a craft, enquired in her letters whether the money was being well spent.
 If this was not the case, she suspended her sponsorship.
-A blooming time experienced the today's 4 star hotel Hirschen under family Natter.
+Today’s 4 star hotel Hirschen experienced its heyday under the Natter family.

-Under the guidance of his daughter Anna Berlinger, the Gasthof Hirschen was a popular destination for textile barons from the Rhine Valley, who spent almost every weekend with Mrs. Berlinger.
+Under the guidance of his daughter Anna Berlinger, the Gasthof Hirschen was a popular destination for textile barons from the Rhine Valley, who spent almost every weekend at Mrs. Berlinger's establishment.
 At the end of the 30s my grandfather Albert Fetz leased the Hirschen together with my grandmother Gertrud until 1949.

-In 1952, my grandfather bought the Hirschen, but still leased it until 1975.
-Then began the career of my father and patron Franz Fetz in the Hirschen.
-Under his leadership the Hirschen developed to the house that nowadays graces the village square of Schwarzenberg.
-Franz also made his passion for art and music as a key element of the hotel and revived the Hirschen hotel hall with the popular «Wälderness» concert series.
+In 1952, my grandfather purchased the Hirschen, but continued leasing it out until 1975.
+This was when the career and leadership of my own father, Franz Fetz, began at the Hirschen, developing it into the house that nowadays graces the village square of Schwarzenberg.
+Franz also made his passion for art and music a key element of the hotel, bringing added life to the main hall of the Hirschen in the form of the popular «Wälderness» concert series.

-Peter Fetz is running the Hirschen since November 2017 and is looking forward to the stories the future of the house will tell.
+Peter Fetz has run the Hirschen since November 2017 and looks forward to the countless stories the future of this house has yet to tell.